 6. Drill the timber insulator onto the slip ring.
 Remember the 10mm space and allow 30m or more at the ends for the more comfortable placing of the slip ring onto the mast.

 11. In each brass bolt, feed the power.
-Do not use the steel strapping to supply power because the spring tension changes once they become hot.
+Do not use the steel strapping to supply power because the spring tension changes once it becomes hot.

 12. To bend the brushes and give better electro connections between the slip rings and brushes, take 100-grip sandpaper and wrap it around the slip ring with the rough side out when rotating, rotate the brush assembly around the slip ring for several turns.